Approved changes to climate-related disclosure requirements in Australia

 Entities must include all 15 categories referenced in the GHG Protocol when measuring the absolute gross Scope 3 GHG emissions generated during the reporting period.

 Category 15 Scope 3 emissions are GHG emissions arising from an entity’s financial investments (including loans) that are not already included in its Scope 1 or Scope 2 emissions.
 These are also referred to as ‘financed emissions’ in AASB S2.
-Entities participating in financial activities such as asset management, commercial banking and insurance would be expected to have significant Category 15 Scope 3 emissions.
+Entities participating in financial activities such as asset management, commercial banking and insurance, would be expected to have significant Category 15 Scope 3 emissions.

 The Basis for Conclusions to IFRS S2, paragraphs BC127-BC129, notes that disclosure of GHG emissions relating to derivatives, facilitated emissions and insurance-associated emissions is not required.
 However, there is a potential conflict with the requirement in paragraph 29(a)(i)(3) to measure the absolute gross Scope 3 emissions, including Category 15 emissions.
 Paragraph 29(a)(i)(3) is silent on whether derivatives and facilitated and insurance-associated emissions must be included or excluded when measuring Scope 3 Category 15 GHG emissions.

-• Including only financed emissions (facilitated emissions and insurance-associated emissions may be excluded)
+- Including only financed emissions (facilitated emissions and insurance-associated emissions may be excluded)

-• Excluding emissions associated with derivatives.
+- Excluding emissions associated with derivatives.

-4. Use of the Global Industry Classification Standard for disclosing industry information about financed emissions
+4. Use of classification systems for disclosing industry information about financed emissions

 AASB S2 requires entities involved in commercial banking and insurance activities to disclose disaggregated information about the Scope 1, Scope 2 and Scope 3 emissions of investees for each industry (paragraphs B62-B63).
-Industry classification is based on the latest version of the Global Industry Classification Standard (GICS) available at reporting date.
+Industry classification is based on the latest version of the Global Industry Classification Standard (GICS) available at the reporting date.
 Some of these entities may not currently use GICS as an industry-based classification system, which could result in additional licensing costs and duplicative reporting.

 More information